mnemnion/orb/doc/md/Orbit/structure.md

 # Structure Module

-   Structure is our holding block for anything which is neither prose nor code.
-This includes taglines, lists, tables, and some more advanced forms such as drawers.
+   Structure is our holding block for anything which is neither prose nor code\.
+This includes taglines, lists, tables, and some more advanced forms such as drawers\.

- For now we need them as containers for taglines, which are part of the short path for knitting source code.
+ For now we need them as containers for taglines, which are part of the short path for knitting source code\.

- Note that structures do not have a ``.lines`` field.
+ Note that structures do not have a `.lines` field\.

 ```lua
 local Node = require "espalier/node"